petrickjerico/tp/docs/UserGuide.md

 ### **Search for a task**: `search task`

-Finds the tasks whose information contains any of the given keywords.
+Finds the tasks of which information contains any of the given keywords.

 Format: `search task:<keyword>`

 Basic Usage:
-- The search is case-insensitive. e.g. homework will match Homework
+- The search is case-insensitive. e.g. `homework` will match `Homework`.
-- The order of the keywords does not matter. e.g. CS2103T topics will match topics CS2103T
+- The order of the keywords does not matter. e.g. `CS2103T topics` will match `topics CS2103T`.
-- Start_time, period and name of the tasks are all searched
+- Start_time, period and name of the tasks are all searched.
-- Partial word would match e.g. CS2013 matches CS2103T
+- Partial word would match e.g. `CS2013` matches `CS2103T`.

 Advanced Usage:
-- or search: Tasks matching at least one keyword will be returned e.g. CS2103T CS2101 ST2334 will return CS2103T homework, CS2101 homework, and ST2334 homework
+- `or` search: Tasks matching at least one keyword will be returned e.g. `CS2103T`, `CS2101`, `ST2334` will return `CS2103T homework`, `CS2101 homework`, and `ST2334 homework`.
-- and search (search is and search by default): Tasks matching all the keywords will be returned e.g. CS2103t week 7, will return CS2103T homework week 7
+- `and` search (search is and search by default): Tasks matching all the keywords will be returned e.g. `CS2103t week 7` will return `CS2103T homework week 7`

 Examples: <br />
 `search CS2103t` <br />